McClellan Oscillator Oil Technical Analysis and McClellan Oscillator Signals

 Technical Analysis in Oil Trading

-Divergence Oil Trading Signals:
+Divergence Signals:

 There are several types of divergences:

-Classic Crude Trading Divergence (Regular Crude Trading Divergence)
+Classic Oil Trade Divergence (Regular Oil Divergence)

-Hidden Crude Trading Divergence Setup
+Hidden Oil Trade Divergence Setup

 Oversold/Overbought Levels on Indicator

-The McClellan Oscillator is also used to identify potential overbought and oversold levels in crude oil price action movements.
+The McClellan Oscillator is also used to identify potential overbought and oversold levels in crude price action movements.
 The overbought and oversold conditions are generated when the oscillator moves to extreme levels on one side and starts to turn, however, in a strong trending market the oscillator will stay in the overbought and oversold levels for a long time.
 It is not recommended to trade overbought and oversold levels to generate crude trading signals.
-Best signal to use is the Center-line cross over signals to generate oil signals.
+Best signal to use is the Center-line cross over signals to generate signals.